Cooleyy/EasySpawner/README.md

 <img src="https://john2143.com/f/UYIf.png" width="450">
 </html>

 * By default the dropdown only fills with up to 100 search results as large dropdowns can cause a bit of lag when opened, check the "Show > 100 search results" toggle to fill the dropdown with every result found.
-(Dropdown with every single prefab can lag the game for a few seconds)
+(Dropdown with every single prefab can lag the game for a few seconds)*

+## Config

+In your BepInEx/Config there is a config file that can be used to change the hotkeys to open the menu or spawn items.
+Be aware setting this to a letter will cause the menu to close if you type it in the search box!

 ## Installation